sarabrajsingh/restful-api-openapi-example-golang/README.md

-# API developed by Sarabraj Singh for the take-home assignment.
+# An Example of an almost-Production grade RESTful API Microservice Written in Golang

 ## Table of Contents